 If you face child abuse or endangerment accusations, authorities may take your child or children from your home.
 This is part of an emergency attempt to get the child out of immediate danger.
 With a defense attorney’s help, you may be able to regain custody of your children.
 The court’s goal is family maintenance when and if possible.
 However, the penalties for child abuse or endangerment are severe and long-lasting and can include:

 Sentencing can include probation and a prison term of up to five years.
 If you are guilty of severe abuse or endangerment, a longer incarceration may be part of your sentence.

 Graham Donath and the attorneys at his law offices have handled thousands of felony and misdemeanor cases, including child abuse disputes.
-Contact our law offices today for a consultation regarding your claim.
+Contact our Riverside child abuse lawyers today for a consultation regarding your claim.
 Graham Donath is a highly skilled board-certified specialist in criminal defense law.
 We can handle your case with exceptional discretion.